 - Galvanized rubber soles.

 These baby’s were sweet.
 Like black leather Nike Jordans for work!
 They had to be.
-I needed my boots to keep me safe, so when it came to buying them, the price tag wasn’t an issue.
+I needed my boots to keep me safe, so in buying them, the price tag wasn’t an issue.

 It turns out, the difference between cheap tennis shoes and expensive work boots is a brilliant way to explain the question: What does it really cost to design a website?

 How Much Does A Website Design Cost?

 We get this question a lot: “How much will it cost to design a website for me?”
 The actual question behind the question is: “How cheap and how fast can you build me a website?”

 But the answer to the cost of designing a custom website isn’t apparent.
 It depends.